inspec/train-winrm/README.md

 ### socks_proxy

 Optional `String`.
-SOCKS5 proxy in format `host:port`, e.g., `localhost:1080`.
+SOCKS5H proxy in format `host:port`, e.g., `localhost:1080`.
 Useful when tunneling WinRM over a SOCKS5 proxy.

+**Note:** Only SOCKS5H proxies are supported.
+HTTP proxies or chained proxies are not currently supported.

 ### socks_user